 Land use is another class of viability risks.
 There are direct economic impacts of human movement in terms of (i) the value of land or other shared resources such as water in zones where agricultural land is in competition with urban development, and (ii) in terms of rural depopulation (difficulties in recruiting labour, human isolation, costly supply chains) affecting ecological function of agro-landscapes (Sabatier et al., 2014).
 Extinction risks are further increased for wild populations due to competition with urban and agricultural land (e.g. palm oil, cocoa), and non-sustainable harvesting (Maxwell et al., 2016).
 To fully understand viability risks, all these factors and their interactions need to be taken into account.

 There are also viability risks due to rigidity of human behavior.
-In farming this translates to, for example, continued use of inappropriate animal genetics through a failure to recognize the traits needed for durability in new conditions, or lack of flexibility in day-to-day farm management.
-The loss of genetic diversity of domesticated breeds due to rigid selection of a very few breeds is a major issue being addressed by the FAO (FAO, 2015).
-Rigidity of behaviour can also apply to animal species if we look at generalists/specialists or plastic/non-plastic species.
-One issue is the existence of ecological traps where species respond to cues that were supposed to signal high quality environment but that got uncorrelated from this environment, for example asphalt roads may reflect light in the same manner as water bodies attracting some insects to breed (Schlaepfer et al., 2002).
+For wild animals, it relates to how human habits of farming landscape may evolve in response to recolonization by wild animal species like large carnivores, a question for which some straightforward solutions may exist (Kuijper et al. 2019).
+In farming this translates to, for example, continued use of inappropriate animal genetics through a failure to recognize the traits needed for durability in new conditions.
+Indeed, the loss of genetic diversity of domesticated breeds due to rigid selection of a very few breeds is a major issue being addressed by the FAO (FAO, 2015).
+Rigidity in farm management, such as failing to adapt fodder cropping practices to changing seasonal patterns, can also increase the viability risks for the animals that depend on this fodder.
+Rigidity of behaviour can apply not just to humans but also to animal species when one considers differences between generalist/specialist or plastic/non-plastic species (Clavel et al., 2011).
+For example, one issue is the existence of ecological traps where species respond to cues that were supposed to signal high quality environment but that got uncorrelated from this environment: asphalt roads may reflect light in the same manner as water bodies attracting some insects to breed (Schlaepfer et al., 2002).
 Ultimately, population viability will depend on the ability of organisms to respond adaptively to complex environmental changes inducing novel selective pressures.

 Both farmed and wild populations share some of the same viability risks and ultimately must respond by adaptation (microevolution and/or plasticity).
 The degree of management of the animal populations within a given ecosystem will mainly affect the extent to which risks can be buffered by human intervention, e.g. deploying reproductive technologies developed in animal production science to aid in rewilding and to overcome habitat fragmentation.
 Biodiversity and economics are connected across the spectrum from farmed to natural ecosystems.
-Tools developed in ecology, such as coviability analyses (Mouysset et al., 2014), which aim at finding compromises where viability of both farmed and natural systems can simultaneously satisfy different constraints, will be important for the future.
+Tools developed at the frontier between ecology and economics, such as coviability analyses (Mouysset et al., 2014), which aim at finding compromises where viability of both farmed and natural systems can co-exist by coupling economic and biodiversity models, will be important for the future.